siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

   "BomFilePath":"/mnt/Output/<SW360 Project Name>_Bom.cdx.json",
-//IdentifierBomFilePath : For multiple project type "IdentifierBomFilePath": "", "CycloneDxSBomTemplatePath": "/PathToSBOMTemplateFile", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>",//This should be Jfrog Key "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>",//This should be Jfrog user name
+//IdentifierBomFilePath : For multiple project type "IdentifierBomFilePath": "",
+//CycloneDxSBomTemplatePath : To be used when customer is providing manual SBOM template "CycloneDxSBomTemplatePath": "/PathToSBOMTemplateFile", "ArtifactoryUploadApiKey": "<Insert ArtifactoryUploadApiKey in a secure way>",//This should be Jfrog Key "ArtifactoryUploadUser": "<Insert ArtifactoryUploadUser>",//This should be Jfrog user name